DataCorrupted/llc-func-removal-report/README.md

 dummy_func called before _IO_getc().
 ```

-Indicating that 3 function calls are inserted to LLVM IR, only one remain in assembly and binary.
+Indicating that 3 function calls are inserted to LLVM IR, only one remains in assembly and binary.

 ## Code description

-The example code here show one example.
+The example code here shows one example.
 The pass is fairly simple, for each ICMP instruction, instrument a function call to `dummy_func_icmp` beforehand; for `getc` function call, instrument a call to `dummy_func_getc`.

 Both `char dummy_func_*()` functions are copmiled into a 3rd library and linked to the program later.